maxrjohnson23/Friend-Finder/README.md

    $ node server.js
    ```

-2. Navigate to localhost:3000 and take the survey
+2. Navigate to localhost:3000

-3. Friend results are calculated on survey answers and use data from the RandomUser API
+3. Take the survey and view your matches!
+Friend results are calculated on survey answers and source data from the RandomUser API